gear-tech/sails/js/README.md

 # Overview
-`sails-js` is a library that can be used to interact with the programs written with the [sails](https://github.com/gear-tech/sails) framework and to generate typescript code from an IDL file (generated when the program is compiled).
+`sails-js` is a library that can be used to interact with the programs written with the [Sails](https://github.com/gear-tech/sails) framework and to generate typescript code from the Sails IDL file.

 # Installation